 The Wellington Room has lovely views over the Piscataqua River while quirky and groovy Lexie's Joint serves terrific burgers (both veggie and meat) and the intimate and fun Cava offers excellent tapas and a Mediterranean wine bar.

-If it's fresh New England seafood you're after, consider the stylish waterfront eatery Surf Restaurant (99 Bow St., 603-334-9855), which has floor-to-ceiling windows overlooking the river and across to Kittery, Maine.
-The lobster roll here is superb, with its lobster meat warmed in drawn butter and served in a grilled brioche roll - the raw bar also turns out impressive tiered towers of fresh-caught oysters, smoked trout and salmon, sashimi tuna, and plenty more.
+If it's fresh New England seafood you're after, consider the stylish waterfront eatery Surf Restaurant, which has floor-to-ceiling windows overlooking the river and across to Kittery, Maine.
+The lobster roll here is superb with its lobster meat warmed in drawn butter and served in a grilled brioche roll; the raw bar also turns out impressive tiered towers of fresh-caught oysters, smoked trout and salmon, and sashimi tuna.

 Although Portsmouth is relatively small, most of its population is welcoming to all types of guests—gay, straight, bisexual, or otherwise inclined—so no matter where you go, you're sure to have a good time in this quaint little town.

 However, if you want a bit more excitement, Portsmouth is just a 30-minute drive south of the popular summer beach town, Ogunquit, which is a popular destination for gay tourists in the northeast.